stacklandsdev/modding-wiki/source/index.rst

 making your own Stacklands mods!
 If you would like to contribute to this wiki, check out the `GitHub repository <https://github.com/stacklandsdev/modding-wiki>`_.

+If you have any questions or feedback, join us in the `Stacklands Modding Discord server <https://discord.gg/j3FjwZVyWh>`_!

 .. toctree::
    :caption: Guides
    :name: guides